 Every gem is valued by the deepness of the color of the gemstone and how deeper the color the more you have to pay.
 Another thing is the rareness of the gemstone; the rarer the stone the higher the price.
 The same goes for the luster and appearance of the gem.
 Considering all these features, it should cost even more than ruby or sapphire does.
 But that is not the case.

 People don’t know the beauty of this gem, and what people don’t know, they don’t buy.
 Some even think that there is no real equivalent for the synthetic variety available!

 But now the spinel is the birthstone of August, there is a big chance that it becomes more popular and the prices will rise.
 And remember… this gem has fewer inclusions than the so-called precious stones and as a result, it has more brilliance when it is faceted.

 So my tip for today: buy a spinel set piece of jewelry now, before the price goes sky-high.

 There are more birthstones and even August has another official birthstone, called the peridot.
 If you want to know more about birthstones and other well-known stones ask for my free e-book, with a lot of information and fun facts about those gems.
-Just let me know where I can send it to.
+Just let me know to whom I can send it.